 A Storytelling course for anyone to explore the Power Of Story.
 Through story making, communication arts, voice and rhythm work, discover the storyteller in you.
 This ancient oral and living tradition was the thread that passed on, for thousands of years, the wisdom, knowledge and traditions of a community from one generation to the next.

 a) Professionals working in education, special education, social care and mental health

 b) For volunteers and staff working within social care, mental health and education.

 c) Parents, carers and Foster Carers with families, young children and adults with special educational needs and /or challenging behaviour.

-The Weaver of Tales – learn how to make effective use of voice, rhythm, gesture and language.
-Explore how to be a storyteller with the legends and folk tales from your own environment.
+THE WEAVER OF TALES: Learn how to make effective use of voice, rhythm, gesture and language.
+Explore how to be a storyteller with legends and folk tales from your own environment.

-The Story Folk – explore the imagry and symbolism of the story’s characters and creatures.
-What they tell you and what they do to take you on your journey through the story.
-Create your own, masks, storyboards, written stories, and do something that involves making your own story.
+THE STORY FOLK: Explore the imagery and symbolism of the characters and creatures in a story.
+What they tell you,what they do that takes you on your journey through the story.
+Create your own, masks, storyboards, written stories, and choose your own theme to create and tell your own story.

-The Story Dances – Follow the weavings and patterns of the traditional song dances and ballads.
-Their stories are told in te rhythm of beating feet and singing voices.
+THE STORY DANCES & BALLADS – Follow the weavings and patterns of the traditional song dances and ballads.
+Their stories are told in the rhythm of beating feet,clapping hands and singing voices.

 BOOKING ESSENTIAL FOR ALL EVENTS.Private bespoke one-to-one sessions by arrangement.